Difference between OPD and IPD Treatment

 | Parameters | OPD | IPD |

-| Definition | Medical treatments where the patient is not admitted to the hospital for 24 hours. | Medical treatments are offered to patients who need to stay in the hospital for a longer period. |
+| Definition | Medical treatments where the patient is not admitted to the hospital for 24 hours. | Medical treatments offered to patients who need to stay in the hospital for a longer period. |

 | Services Provided | Doctor consultations, diagnostic tests, and minor procedures. | ICU care, surgery, comprehensive treatments, and 24/7 supervision for patients. |

-| Coverage | Lower coverage limit as compared to IPD. | Wider medical costs are covered. |
+| Coverage | Lower coverage limit compared to IPD. | Wider medical costs are covered. |

-| Type Of Treatment | Planned, usually non-emergency and precautionary check-ups or diagnostics. | Emergency care, accident hospitalization, organ donation, and more. |
+| Type of Treatment | Planned, usually non-emergency and precautionary check-ups or diagnostics. | Emergency care, accident hospitalization, organ donation, and more. |

-| Hospital Bed Requirement | Not required | You will require a hospital bed for treatment. |
+| Hospital Bed Requirement | Not required | A hospital bed is required for treatment. |

-Do I Need An Appointment For OPD Care?
+Do I Need an Appointment for OPD Care?

 However, there are certain key points you must keep in mind: